awesome-self-funded/awesome-self-funded/README.md

 - [SendPulse](https://sendpulse.com/) - email + messenger marketing ($2.5M ARR)
 - [Zoho](https://www.zoho.com/) - Cloud/SaaS software suite ($500M ARR)

+PS.
 While compiling this list I found many, many companies who used to be self-funded and very profitable, eventually decided to raise a round.
 SurveyMonkey, GitHub, Braintree, Shopify - all had tens of millions in revenue when eventually took the VC road.

 ## Contributing
 Feel free to add your company.
 Contributing guidelines can be found in [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md).